moshetanzer/cherry-changelog/README.md

-# changelog-pick
+# 🍒 Cherry Changelog

-Interactive changelog generator with JSON, Markdown, and HTML output.
-Perfect for teams who want full control over which commits make it into their changelog.
+Interactive changelog generator with commit picker.
+Choose which commits to include in your changelog with multiple output formats (JSON, Markdown, HTML).
+Perfect for teams who want full control over their release notes.

 ## Features